The following Restructuring & Insolvency practice note provides comprehensive and up to date legal information covering:

 An administrator can be appointed over a company, a partnership or a limited liability partnership.
 For the purposes of this introductory guide we are discussing company administrations only.
 For further information on partnerships, see Practice Notes: Administration of a Limited Liability Partnership and Insolvency of general partnerships—administration.

-This content contains guidance on subjects impacted by the Coronavirus Act 2020 and related changes to court procedures and processes as a result of the Coronavirus (COVID-19) pandemic, including the introduction of the Temporary Insolvency Practice Direction
+This content contains guidance on subjects impacted by the Coronavirus Act 2020 and related changes to court procedures and processes as a result of the Coronavirus (COVID-19) pandemic, including the Temporary Insolvency Practice Direction 2020.
+For further information, see Practice Notes: Coronavirus (COVID-19)—Changes

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.